AndreFPRodrigues/Mswat/README.md

     CoreController.registerIOReceiver(this);
 After that the onUpdateIO will receive the raw input data.

-####AutoNav
-Is an example of an IOReceiver and a ContentReceiver.
-The ContentReceiver works like the IOReceiver the difference is onUpdateContent it receives a list of the current screen "describable" nodes (nodes that have some kind of description or are clickable)

 ####Initialising new components
 To start a new component when the framework is initialised all you have to do is go to the